microsoft/onnxruntime/docs/genai/api/python.md

 ## Config class

 If the config needs to be modified at runtime to change providers/set provider options, this object can be first created and used, then a model can be created from this config object.
+If no runtime config changes are needed, a model can be directly created from the model_folder.

 ### Load a config